 The olive oil brioche that I bring you today has nothing to envy to the classic sweet of French origin enriched with butter.
-In this brioche you will find all the benefits of the previous one but with the extra virgin olive oil.
+In this brioche you will find all the benefits of the previous one but with the addition of extra virgin olive oil.

 To make this brioche, I have opted for an Emile Henry ceramic mold of about 23 centimeters.
 I have chosen to divide the dough into 3 equal parts for a simple reason; By baking 3 rolls of dough in the same mold, we can then individually separate these pieces, thus obtaining 3 brioche loaves.